solidfire/solidfire-cli/README.md

 Description:

-DeleteInitiators enables you to delete one or more initiators from the system (and from any associated volumes or volume access groups).If DeleteInitiators fails to delete one of the initiators provided in the parameter, the system returns an error and does not delete any initiators (no partial completion is possible).
+DeleteInitiators enables you to delete one or more initiators from the system (and from any associated volumes or volume access groups).
+If DeleteInitiators fails to delete one of the initiators provided in the parameter, the system returns an error and does not delete any initiators (no partial completion is possible).

 Options: